-The easiest loan to get with bad credit is a no-credit-check loan from OppLoans, as this lender will not even consider your credit score during the application process.
-In order to qualify for a loan from OppLoans with bad credit, you will just need to have an income that's high enough to pay the loan back.
-OppLoans personal loans offer $500 to $4,000 in funding for up to 18 months, and the APR range is 59% - 160%.
-There are also a few other no-credit-check lenders you can consider, like NetCredit, LendUp, and Integra Credit.
+The easiest loan to get with bad credit is a no-credit-check loan from OppLoans, as this lender will not do a hard inquiry into your credit history during the application process.
+OppLoans personal loans also offer $500 - $4,000 in funding for up to 18 months, and the APR range is 59% - 160%.
+In order to qualify for a loan from OppLoans with bad credit, you will need to have an income that's high enough to pay the loan back.

 Easiest Loans to Get with Bad Credit

-While a no-credit-check loan is the easiest type of loan to get with bad credit, it's bound to be a lot more expensive than loans from lenders that do a credit check.
+A no-credit-check loan is the easiest type of loan to get with bad credit, but it's bound to be a lot more expensive than loans from lenders that do a credit check.
 Among lenders that do a credit check, LendingPoint is a great choice.
 It requires a credit score of 580 to qualify and offers $2,000 - $36,500 in funding for 24 to 60 months.
 The APR range is 7.99% - 35.99%.

 Other Easy Loans to Get With Bad Credit